mesudip/nginx-proxy/README.md

     All the domains are registered on the same certificate and the filename is set from the first parameter passed to the command. so `/etc/ssl/certs/www.example.com`  and `/etc/ssl/private/www.example.com` are generated

-Use  `docker exec nginx getssl --help`   for getting help with the command
+Use  `docker exec nginx-proxy getssl --help`   for getting help with the command

+## Basic Authorization
+Basic Auth can be enabled on the container with environment variable `PROXY_BASIC_AUTH`.
+- `PROXY_BASIC_AUTH=user1:password1,user2:password2,user3:password3` adds basic auth feature to your configured `VIRTUAL_HOST` server root.
+- `PROXY_BASIC_AUTH=example.com/api/v1/admin -> admin1:password1,admin2:password2` adds basic auth only to the location starting from `api/v1/admin`

 ## Default Server
 When request comes for a server name that is not registered in `nginx-proxy`, It responds with 503 by default.
 If you want the requested to be passed to a container instead, when setting up the container you can add `PROXY_DEFAULT_SERVER=true` environment along with `VIRTUAL_HOST`.

-This much is sufficient for http connections, but for https connections, you might want to setup [wildcard certificates](#using-your-own-ssl-certificate) too so that your users dont get invalid ssl certificate errors.
+This much is sufficient for http connections, but for https connections, you might want to setup [wildcard certificates](#using-your-own-ssl-certificate) so that your users dont get invalid ssl certificate errors.
-## Basic Authorization
-Basic Auth can be enabled on the container with environment variable `PROXY_BASIC_AUTH`
-- `PROXY_BASIC_AUTH=user1:password1,user2:password2,user3:password3` adds basic auth feature to your configured `VIRTUAL_HOST` server root.
-- `PROXY_BASIC_AUTH=example.com/api/v1/admin -> admin1:password1,admin2:password2` adds basic auth only to the location starting from `api/v1/admin`